 - Have hay fever, hives, food or medicine allergies, or asthma.

 - Are allergic to shellfish (shrimp, scallops, lobster).
 Also tell your doctor if you are allergic to iodine, such as that used in the contrast material for X-ray tests.

 - Have had a digestive tract study that used barium, such as a barium enema, within the last week.

-- Are taking blood-thinning medicines, such as aspirin or warfarin (Coumadin).
+- Take a blood thinner , or if you have had bleeding problems.
 You may need to stop these medicines for a while before you have the test.